 - Click the Local Correction button ( ) and use the marquee to select an area within the image to apply local color correction.
 The selection area will be shown by a dashed line such that color replacement will be applied only to the selected area. - Use the large square to zoom in to an area on the image down to a pixel (smaller square) for color replacement. - Click the picker icon () for the original color.
-You can change or replace the color by clicking the replacement color picker icon is and moving to the image to select a color or change the values for the color mode, such as CMYK, CMYK+, Grayscale, and CMYK+ Specialty under the Replacement column.
+You can change or replace the color by clicking the replacement color picker icon ? and moving to the image to select a color or change the values for the color mode, such as CMYK, CMYK+, Grayscale, and CMYK+ Specialty under the Replacement column.
 The large square used for color enhancement defines the area that is currently being viewed, while the smaller square is the pixel for the selected color. - Optionally, replace a color with an existing spot color from the spot color library for the Fiery server.
-Click the spot color replacement icon ((C)) and search for a specific spot color by name or a fuzzy search by number, for example '345', or scroll through the list to select a spot color, and then click OK. - Optionally, perform color adjustment by adjusting the individual color curves in the Color Adjust pane.
-After you make a marquee selection and curve adjustment, the Apply and Cancel buttons will appear in the toolbar next to clicking the eye icon for any of the rows listed in the Edits pane.
-In the Edits column, the paint brush icon (>>) shows the color edit was made with color replacement based on changes made in the Color Replacement pane or the wavy line box icon (🖂) shows the color edit was made using the Color Adjust pane, which shows the overall color curve change.
+Click the spot color replacement icon ((())) and search for a specific spot color by name or a fuzzy search by number, for example '345', or scroll through the list to select a spot color, and then click OK. - Optionally, perform color adjustment by adjusting the individual color curves in the Color Adjust pane.
+After you make a marquee selection and curve adjustment, the Apply and Cancel buttons will appear in the toolbar next to the Local Correction button ( edits.